 For our kitchen countertops, we selected quartz from TCE Stone (4005) partially for the look (similar to marble), in addition to the cost savings.
 I wasn’t sure how it would hold up compared to a more recognizable brand like Caesarstone or Silestone, but so far, so good.
 After over 3 years of use, it shows very little wear.

 Is it completely indestructible?
 No. We’re careful not to drag anything sharp or rough across it, and we always use cutting boards and trivets for hot pots and pans.
-We’re also careful to wipe up foods that stain easily like turmeric and red wine, as well as those that have etching properties like vinegar and lemon juice.
+We’re also careful to wipe up foods that tend to stain, like turmeric and red wine, as well as those that have etching properties, such as vinegar and lemon juice.
 Oils will leave a temporary mark too, so best to place bottles like olive oil on a cutting board or plate while using to prevent rings.

-Tip: A bit of baking soda mixed with water seems to lift anything that doesn’t come off with simple dish soap and water.
+Tip: A bit of baking soda mixed with water (and a light scrub) seems to lift anything that doesn’t come off with simple dish soap and water.
 I’ll definitely be choosing something similar for our next kitchen.

 Where did you find your subway tile for the backsplash?
 Is it white or off-white?
 Matte or Glossy?